telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

         <a href="#index" data-icon="custom">Home</a>
     </div>

+#### Hide Specific Hybrid Font Icons
-Again if only several icons should be overridden, specify them with their classes instead:

-### Hide only one Kendo UI Mobile font icon.
+Again, if only several icons should be overridden, specify them with their classes instead.
+The example below demonstrates how to hide only one Kendo UI hybrid font icon.

+###### Example

     <style>
         .km-root .km-pane .km-view .km-favorites:after,